Tuesday, October 13, 2015

 We've been trying to cut out sugar and eat more healthy to combat all the yummy treats that were had over the Christmas season.

-We've also been downing the Echinacea tea.
+We've also been downing the Yogi tea.

 We love it at this house.
 Well, the littlest will only take a few obligatory sips, but the rest of us really enjoy it.
 We've tried other brands of Echinacea tea and they don't even compare.